Dallas, TX 75201

 30. Fantasy Landing at Kiest Park: This playground seamlessly incorporates kid- and handicap-friendly structures, and earned an “A” on DallasChild’s Safety Report Card.
 The slides are vented, there are customized ramps, tennis courts and pull-tunnels with bars for children in wheelchairs.
 Brightly colored brick paths help visually impaired children find their way through the play area.
 Kiest Park, 3080 S. Hampton Rd., near Perryton Dr.

-33. Free annual festivals: The weather in Dallas is mostly mild, which makes for great festival weather, and there are plenty free events throughout the year, including:
+33. Free admission annual festivals: The weather in Dallas is mostly mild, which makes for great festival weather, and there are plenty free events throughout the year, including:

 Deep Ellum Arts Festival

 34. Dallas Symphony Community Concert series: For more than 20 years, the DSO has presented the Community Concerts Series throughout Dallas in the spring.
 These free outdoor performances include the popular Memorial Day Concert at Flagpole Hill, which is topped off by a stirring fireworks show.
 Other locations are selected on a rotating basis.
 Various locations